 4. The Chinese shopping culture

-In the past, Chinese consumers were known to prefer nationally produced products over imports, but today there is a growing desire for niche brands and specialty items that stand out from the crowd.
-Chinese consumers enjoy products that offer a blend of both Eastern and Western influences.
+Online shopping has become an integral part of Chinese consumer culture, undergoing a significant transformation over the years.
+Historically, Chinese consumers leaned towards nationally produced products over imports.
+However, there has been a noticeable shift in recent times, with an increasing desire for niche brands and specialty stores with items that offer something unique and stand out from the crowd.
+Chinese consumers now appreciate products that seamlessly blend both Eastern and Western influences.

 5. Failing to invest in local partnerships